raj4tshenoy/NatDis/ReadMe.md

 The algorithm:
 -------------
-The idea is to observe a volume which extends by 'K' kms horizontally and 'V' km vertically from the main shock.
+The idea is to observe a volume which extends by
+   'K' kms horizontally
+   'V' km vertically from the main shock.

 In our network , K is 100 and V is 50.

-(This is based on a recent paper) 1.Distribute the volume into 5km x 5km x 5km small volumes.
+1.Distribute the volume into 5km x 5km x 5km small volumes.
 2.Elastic 'stress change tensors' at each of their centroid.
 3.Predict whether there was an aftershock in that small volume or not.
 4.In order to know the ground truth we use International Seismological Center (ISC) event catalogue, in which for each main shock we looked up for its corresponding aftershocks from 1 sec to 1 year time and using that information we created our ground truth i.e. whether there was an aftershock in that small volume or not.
-Binary classificcation of an aftershock - 1 or 0 i.e yes or no.
+Binary classificcation of an aftershock .
-Deep learning for aftershock and aftereffects prediction using deep learning.
+Aftershock and aftereffects prediction is the final output

 Data from SRCMOD(public dataset)